meshellg/shiny-bassoon/content/posts/2022-11-10-Writing-Day.markdown

 category: homeschooling
 ---

 Reading has never been much of an issue over here.
-It happened pretty organically, and maybe in part because both of us adults read quite early as well.
+It happened pretty organically, and maybe in part because both of us adults read quite early as well, and also spend a lot of our free time reading too.
+We also read together quite a bit as well, and still do.

 But writing has been less of a natural thing - and the use of screens are definitely at fault, compounded by a lack of hand strength and a disinclination towards drawing or colouring.
 I don't know the source of it, but this year I wanted to work on making that less of a challenge.